diogenesrengo/psbot0/README.md

 software running over wine in slackware and ubuntu distros; results were very good, humbly.

+This soft use GOCR library wich is a Optical-Character-Recognition program.
+Copyright (C) 2000-2012 Joerg Schulenburg.

+This code is for educational purposes only.
+Automated software are generally prohibited by terms of service of your game provider.

 ### Dependencies
 - some linux distribution						<br/>
 - slackware 14.2: xdotool						<br/>